 Software Setup

-Once you’ve built or otherwise obtained a PiFinder, here’s how to setup a fresh SD card to run it.
-The easy and recommended way is to download the current prebuilt release image file and use the Raspberry Pi imager to burn it and configure your wifi settings.
-If you prefer, you can build an image from scratch following the instructions below.
+Once you’ve built or otherwise obtained a PiFinder, set up a fresh SD card to run it.
+The recommended way is to download the current prebuilt release image, then use the Raspberry Pi imager to write it to the card and set up your WiFi.
+If you prefer, build an image from scratch by following the instructions below.

 Prebuilt Release Image